zerocracy/farm/README.md

 More details you can find in the Javadoc section of `BundlesTest`.

+The entire `BundlesTest` suite can take a very long amount of time to execute.
+If you are debugging a certain test or function, you can specify the exact tests to run by specifying a comma separated list via `-DbundlesTests`.
+E.g. to run the `assign_role` and `cancel_order` tests:

+``$mvn clean install -Pqulice -DbundlesTests=assign_role,cancel_order``

-You can skip BundlesTest's execution by specifying ``-DskipBundlesTest``:
+Alternatively, you can skip `BundlesTest` suite execution altogether by specifying ``-DskipBundlesTest``:

 ``$mvn clean install -Pqulice -DskipBundlesTest``